This post may include affiliate links; see our disclosure policy.

 Naked and Famous vs Division Bell

 • Naked and Famous is equal parts mezcal, Aperol, Chartreuse liqueur, and lime juice.
-Personally we find the Naked and Famous is a little more balanced, sweet and tart with a whisp of smoke.
+Personally, I find the Naked and Famous is a little more balanced; sweet and tart with a whisp of smoke.

-• Division Bell has more mezcal than the other components of the drink, making for a smoke-forward sip.
-It has more of a dry finish and a little less complexity.
+• Division Bell has more mezcal than the other components, making for a smoke-forward sip.
+It has a drier finish and a little less complexity.

-Personally, we prefer the Naked and Famous, so you can head to that recipe if desired!
+Personally, I prefer the Naked and Famous, so you can head to that recipe if desired!
 However, it does require a specialty liqueur (Chartreuse).
 If you have maraschino on hand, it’s a great option!
-We’d experiment with it as an equal parts cocktail to get more of a balanced flavor.
+You can experiment with it as an equal-parts cocktail to get a more balanced flavor.

 Mezcal is a famous Mexican alcohol made from the agave plant.
 If you’ve had a drink at a bar in the last 5 years, you’ve probably tried something with mezcal in it!
 It’s absolutely worth adding to your collection.
 Here are some notes on this liquor:

-Aperol is an Italian bitter aperitif with a bright orange color and lightly sweet, citrusy flavor.
-It is most commonly used in the popular Aperol spritz, but you can make many other Aperol cocktails.
-It tastes lightly sweet, bitter, and balanced, with notes of herbs and citrus.
+Aperol is an Italian bitter aperitif with a bright orange color and a lightly sweet, citrusy flavor.
+It is most commonly used in the popular Aperol spritz, but there are plenty of Aperol cocktails to try!

 Another famous Italian aperitif you might know is Campari, the main ingredient in a Negroni.
 Campari was the first ever aperitif invented in Italy in the 1860’s.
-Aperol came along in 1919, and it was later bought by the Campari company in the 1990’s.
-We like using it mixed into cocktails because of the sweetness it brings.
+Aperol came along in 1919, and the Campari company later bought it in the 1990’s.
+I like using it in cocktails because of the sweetness it adds.

 The last liqueur you need for a Division Bell cocktail is Maraschino liqueur.
-Don’t be fooled as we were when we started out: it’s not the liquid from a jar of maraschino cherries!
+Don’t be fooled, as I was at first; it’s not the liquid from a jar of maraschino cherries!
 Here’s what to know about maraschino liqueur:

 • There are several brands of Maraschino liqueur, the most popular being Luxardo.
 It should be easy to find at your local liquor store or online.